 Upon the opening of an insolvency proceeding with respect to the seller, no injunctions, stay orders or similar court orders may be issued where there was a true sale, and there is no need for any such orders (because the insolvency official in any event has the exclusive right to collect) where the transaction is re-characterised as a secured loan.
-However, as a practical matter, where the insolvency official seeks to determine whether the transaction constituted a true sale or has to be re-characterised as a secured loan and meanwhile prevent the purchaser from collecting the receivables, the insolvency official will simply notify the debtors accordingly.
-This generally has the effect that debtors cease making payments.
+However, as a practical matter, where the insolvency official seeks to determine whether the transaction constituted a true sale or has to be re-characterised as a secured loan and meanwhile prevent the purchaser from collecting the receivables, the insolvency official will simply notify the obligors accordingly.
+This generally has the effect that obligors cease making payments.

-6.3 Suspect Period.
+6.3 Suspect Period (Clawback).
 Under what facts or circumstances could the insolvency official rescind or reverse transactions that took place during a "suspect" or "preference" period before the commencement of the insolvency proceeding?
+What are the lengths of the "suspect" or "preference" periods in Germany for (a) transactions between unrelated parties?

 Upon the opening of an insolvency proceeding in Germany, the insolvency official is entitled to rescind acts of the seller (including assignments of receivables) that prejudice third party creditors, provided that certain additional requirements are met.
 These requirements are set out in statutory rules.
 German insolvency courts do not have the same discretion in this respect that insolvency courts have in other jurisdictions.
 Preference periods range from one month to ten years prior to the filing of the application for the opening of the insolvency proceeding.
-Preference risks are particularly relevant for legal acts taken within three months prior to filing.
-A ten-year period applies where there was intent to prejudice third party creditors.